 This two-year fellowship supports future school founders as they design and launch new schools, or help expand already successful ones, in St. Louis.
 Fellows were selected from about 60 applicants and were part of a rigorous selection process.

-Babe is engaging families and community members to expand access to rigorous academics and real-world learning opportunities for students in St. Louis.
+Babe is partnering with Atlas Elementary to expand access to rigorous academics and real-world learning opportunities for students in St. Louis.

 She comes with a background in education innovation and research.
 She has worked in education for more than ten years.
 Most recently, she supported schools and communities by designing research-based solutions to education challenges at Digital Promise, a national nonprofit.
 She’s also managed projects supporting schools, libraries, and media outlets to use the latest education and child development research to improve their work.
 Babe is a St. Louis native and began her career designing and facilitating educational programs for students and families at museums and cultural institutions in St. Louis, New York, and Boston.
-She holds a B.A. from Yale College and an Ed.M. from the Harvard Graduate School of Education.
+She holds a bachelor’s degree from Yale College and a master’s in education from the Harvard Graduate School of Education.

 Nilesh is leader in residence at Kairos Academy, whose high school he will launch in Fall 2022.

-Charles is engaging parents and community leaders as he develops plans for Ignite Literary Academies, a K-8 school.
+Charles is engaging parents and community leaders as he develops plans for Ignite Liberatory Academy, a K-8 school.

-Charles is currently the Director of Schools at RePublic Schools, a regional charter network based in Nashville, where he served on the senior management team.
-He manages three charter public schools in Jackson, MS, which are the highest performing open-enrollment educational options in the city.
-Prior to his current role, Charles was the founding principal of Smilow Collegiate, the first elementary charter school in Jackson.
+Charles was previously the Director of Schools at RePublic Schools, a regional charter network based in Nashville, where he served on the senior management team.
+He managed three charter public schools in Jackson, Miss., which are the highest performing open-enrollment educational options in the city.
+Charles also served as the founding principal of Smilow Collegiate, the first elementary charter school in Jackson.
 During its founding year, 104 out of 108 kindergarten scholars were identified as emergent readers on the Mississippi Kindergarten Readiness test, meaning they had not mastered foundational literacy skills.
 By Spring, this number dropped to only 25.
 Before launching Smilow, Charles was both a teacher and administrator at Success Academies in New York City, the nation’s highest-performing charter school network.

-Charles is a native of Greenville, North Carolina, and graduated from Vanderbilt University with a degree in Elementary Education and Child Studies.
+Charles is a native of Greenville, N.C., and graduated from Vanderbilt University with a degree in elementary education and child studies.